Online Marriage Counseling. When it comes to your family's wellbeing, traveling to reach help should never be a factor. And now it doesn't have to be.

 We do not, however, condone violence inside the home, and work hard to assure that individuals get the help that they need to stop it.

 Traveling for work is draining.
 Maintaining a family, juggling two careers, getting the kids to their sporting events, even eating dinner together is a big challenge.
 These are issues that drive people apart in the first place.
-Two exhausted, overworked, busy people struggling to get into the same room at the same time, to sit down and do a counseling session to work on their marriage.
+Two exhausted, overworked, busy people struggling to get into the same room at the same time, to sit down and do a counseling session to work on their marriage is tough.
 Every week.
 Week after week.
 And it's hard to make that happen consistently:

 With Online Marriage Counseling your schedule just got easier.
 You go home, eat dinner as a family, put the kids to bed, and sign on to work on your marriage.
 And because we have marriage counselors in different time zones, it's easy to find a convenient time to meet.
 Online marriage counseling can happen in your living room, in your office, or even in another state or country.
 Anywhere you can find an internet connection.
 Even on a smartphone!